zowe/docs-site/docs/extend/extend-apiml/api-mediation-onboard-a-spring-boot-rest-api-service.md

    * `mfaas.service.ipAddress: ${environment.ipAddress}`
    * `mfaas.server.port: ${environment.port}`

 **Tip:** Spring Boot applications are configured in the `application.yml` and `bootstrap.yml` files that are located in the USS file system.
 However, system administrators prefer to provide configuration through the mainframe sequential data set (or PDS member).
-To override Java values, use Spring Boot with an external YML file, environment variables, and Java System properties.
+To override Java values, use Spring Boot with an external YAML file, environment variables, and Java System properties.
 For Zowe API Mediation Layer applications, we recommend that you use Java System properties.

 Java System properties are defined using `-D` options for Java.
 Java System properties can override any configuration.
 Those properties that are likely to change are defined as `${environment.variableName}:`